Bachelor of Science in Chemical Engineering

 Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.

 Chemical engineering majors most often study abroad at the Florence Center and to World Partner Programs at the University of New South Wales and University College Dublin.
-Summer programs of interest include Engineering Research Projects in Strasbourg.
+Summer programs of interest include Engineering Research Projects in Strasbourg, France.

 Life After Syracuse University